-Objective Response Establish Constitution Avenue as a diverse The proposed works will contribute to establishing the boulevard character of Constitution Avenue providing and active grand boulevard lined with active commercial uses fronting Constitution Avenue and residential uses across the site of the type identified in shops, cafés and a mix of commercial, this objective.
-The proposal integrates well with the diverse and active uses established to the north and east along entertainment and residential uses.
-Constitution Avenue.
-Establish Constitution Avenue as a The proposed works, being a high quality architecturally designed building composition will establish Constitution prestigious address for National Capital Avenue as a prestigious address.
-The future ANZAC Park East building is being designed to restore the symmetry Uses. and portal to the Parliament House Vista as required and will be presented for works assessment shortly.
-Link education and high-tech employment clusters located in the corridor between Not relevant to the proposed development for mixed use. the Australian National University and the Canberra International Airport.
-Complete the base of the National The proposed development reinforces the built form along the southern side of Constitution Avenue that defines Triangle. the base of the National Triangle.
-Support Constitution Avenue with an The proposed works offer a mix of land uses to generate activity within the National Triangle that enjoy convenient integrated transport system and mix of access to pedestrian and public transport networks in the vicinity of the site.
-The mix of residential, retail and land uses contributing to the life of the commercial provides a good mix of potential patrons to an integrated transport system and will bring additional National Triangle. life to the National Triangle.
-5 The proposal is for a high-density residential mixed use development that will support a large population of people Establish Constitution Avenue with higher on-site.
-The future office building will further increase the on-site population with daytime patrons to the site.
-This density development, public transport, population density will continue to establish Constitution Avenue as the grand boulevard envisioned by Walter broad tree-lined footpaths and outdoor Burley Griffin and captured in the National Capital Plan and Development Control Plan aspirations and support the dining and street parking. active uses and public transport functions envisioned in the Plan.
-The proponent undertook a design competition to select the project architects, and the design team have Develop a built environment which consulted with the National Capital Authority and National Capital Design Review Panel throughout the design demonstrates design excellence. process to develop a high-quality building proposal that embodies a design excellence befitting of the prominent and important location of the subject site.
-This amendment proposal reflects the Panel's recommendations.
-The proposal incorporates a range of sustainability initiatives including: - On site energy generation through provision of rooftop solar panels Building orientation and apartment configurations to facilitate solar access and natural ventilation strategies Achieve leading practice environmentally Building design, construction and fixtures to support reduced energy and water consumption sustainable development.
-Efficient LED lighting and a high proportion of EV charging facilities for resident parking - Landscaping design strategy including deciduous species, deep root plantings, rooftop gardens and tree plantings to reduce urban heat island effects and assist in the management of the site microclimate
+Objective Response Establish Constitution Avenue as a diverse and active grand boulevard lined with shops, cafés and a mix of commercial, entertainment and residential uses.
+The proposed works will contribute to establishing the boulevard character of Constitution Avenue providing commercial uses to the corner fronting Constitution Avenue.
+A separate Works Approval for the mixed use component of the site's development achieves the mix of uses envisaged under this objective.
+Establish Constitution Avenue as a prestigious address for National Capital Uses.
+The proposed works, being a high quality architecturally designed building composition will establish Constitution Avenue as a prestigious address.
+The Portal Office building is being designed to restore the symmetry and portal to the Parliament House Vista in accordance with the heritage value of this significant place.
+Link education and high-tech employment clusters located in the corridor between the Australian National University and the Canberra International Airport.
+The Portal Office Building provides a high quality employment destination situated between the Australian National University and Canberra International Airport.
+Complete the base of the National Triangle.
+The Portal Office Building completes the base of the National Triangle to the west of ANZAC Parade and contributes to framing the Parliament House Vista.
+Support Constitution Avenue with an integrated transport system and mix of land uses contributing to the life of the National Triangle.
+The Portal Office Building contributes commercial uses that will generate activity within the National Triangle.
+Establish Constitution Avenue with higher density development, public transport, broad tree-lined footpaths and outdoor dining and street parking.
+The Portal Office building will together with the adjacent mixed use development bring a high quality urban realm to Constitution Avenue.
+Develop a built environment which demonstrates design excellence.
+The proponent undertook a design competition to select the project architects, and the design team have consulted with the National Capital Authority and National Capital Design Review Panel throughout the design process to develop a high-quality building proposal that embodies a design excellence befitting of the prominent and important location of the subject site.
+Achieve leading practice environmentally sustainable development.
+The proposal incorporates a range of sustainability initiatives including: On site energy generation through provision of rooftop solar panels Building façade design to reduce reliance on mechanical heating and cooling Building design, construction and fixtures to support reduced energy and water consumption